marcos-velasquez/quill-file-resize/README.md

 #### `DisplaySize` - Display pixel size

-Shows the size of the image in pixels near the bottom right of the image.
+Shows the size of the image in pixels near the bottom right of the file.

 The look and feel can be controlled with options: